 TITLE EARN: randomised controlled trials of the E conomic A dvantages of R eaders for N ear vision DESIGN Prospective, single-masked, parallel group, two-arm individually randomised controlled trial (RCT) OBJECTIVES Primary objectives: To determine if the provision of near vision glasses to people of working age with presbyopia leads to increased household consumption and/or vision related quality of life.
 Secondary objectives: To determine if the provision of near vision glasses to people of working age with presbyopia leads to: (i) increased individual income; (ii) increased household consumption, individual income, and/or workplace productivity in those who work in near vision intense/dependent occupations (occupational sub-group analysis).
 OUTCOME MEASURES Co-primary outcomes: Household consumption at 12 months and vision related quality of life at 12 months Secondary outcomes: Employment status and characteristics Self-reported productivity (presenteeism and absenteeism) Self-reported income sufficiency Self-reported individual income Health Related Quality of Life: EQ5D with vision bolt-on question.
-STUDY AREA The study will be conducted in Shahjahanpur and Lakhimpur Kheri districts, Uttar Pradesh, India.
-PARTICIPANTS Individuals with presbyopia ( <n8) (below).<="" criteria="" established="" identified="" inclusion="" meet="" programmes,="" screening="" td="" the="" through="" trial="" who=""></n8)> ELIGIBILITY Inclusion criteria (must meet all): Bilateral presbyopia and do not currently own/use glasses for near vision.
+STUDY AREA The study will be conducted in Kisii County, Kenya (with additional recruitment from the neighbouring Bomet County if required).
+PARTICIPANTS Individuals with presbyopia (<n8) (below).<="" criteria="" established="" identified="" inclusion="" meet="" programmes,="" screening="" td="" the="" through="" trial="" who=""></n8)> ELIGIBILITY Inclusion criteria (must meet all): Bilateral presbyopia and do not currently own/use glasses for near vision.
 Adults aged between 35 and 65 years.
-Normally resident in the locality where the study is being conducted, defined as: lived there &gt;6 months and intend to continue living there for the next two years.
+Normally resident in the locality where the study is being conducted, defined as: lived there >6 months and intend to continue living there for the next two years.
 Provide informed consent and agreement to be randomly allocated to one of the two study arms.
 Exclusion criteria (any of the following): Presbyopia and owns near vision glasses (met need or partially met need) Pinhole distance VA of worse than 6/12 in the better eye Current illness or incapacity preventing the individual from working.
 Inability to communicate.
 Any occupation with formal guidance requiring safety glasses for near work.
 Another member of the household has already been enrolled into the trial.
 INTERVENTION Trial participants will be randomised to one of the following arms: Intervention arm: individuals will be given free near vision glasses (spherical, non-astigmatic correction), appropriate for their degree of presbyopia.
 As they are given glasses they will be counselled about the use and care of the glasses.
 Control arm: individuals will not be given free near vision glasses at baseline.
+They will be given free near vision glasses at baseline.
 They will be given free near vision glasses (spherical, non-astigmatic correction), appropriate for their degree of presbyopia at the end of the trial follow-up period (2 years).
 However, they will be informed that they have presbyopia at baseline, so it is possible that some may choose to independently purchase glasses themselves.
-DURATION The anticipated overall project duration is 5 years.Initial study set up: 3 months